10 Airbnb Renovations on a Budget

 If you're a current or soon-to-be Airbnb host, it's critical that you get your rental space looking as good as it can.
 Start out with the projects we highlighted in our post, and see what an amazing difference they can make.
 As your rental takes off and more money comes in, consider putting part of those profits toward additional renovations that will draw in more guests and increase the value of your home.

-Here at Focal Point Products, we're especially passionate about the difference beautiful crown moulding can make.
-If you're interested in adding crown moulding to your Airbnb, view our crown moulding kits here!
+Here at Focal Point Products, we're especially passionate about the difference beautiful crown molding can make.
+If you're interested in adding crown molding to your Airbnb, view our crown molding kits here!

 - Written by Nolan Barger